siegeon/magic.lambda.scheduler/README.md

-The above allows you to persist a _"function invocation"_ for later to execute it, once some specified condition occurs - Effectively giving you the most important features from Microsoft Workflow Foundation, without the ridiculous XML and WYSIWYG parts from MWF.
+The above allows you to persist a _"function invocation"_ for later to execute it, once some specified condition occurs - Effectively giving you the most important features from Microsoft Workflow Foundation, without the ridiculous XML and WYSIWYG parts from MWF - In addition to that this also is a .Net Core library, contrary to MWF.

 This allows you to create and persist a function _invocation_, for then to later execute it, as some condition occurs, arguably giving you _"workflow capabilities"_ in your projects.